uSasha/ML_bootcamp_17_1/README.md

 Test dataset is split in two parts: 40% is used for public leaderboard and 60% is used for final results calculation.

 Metric was logloss.
+You can find train and test data in this repo.